Ukraine collects battlefield data to train AI

 Russian President Vladimir Putin said that the decision to launch a military operation in Ukraine should probably be made earlier than 2022.

-Putin talks about the moment of pushing Ukraine out of Kursk province
+Mr. Putin talks about the time to push Ukraine out of Kursk province

 Thanh Hà |

-Russian President Vladimir Putin did not give an exact date but firmly pledged to push Ukraine out of Russia's Kursk province.
+Russian President Valdimir Putin did not give an exact date but pledged to definitely push Ukraine out of Russia's Kursk province.